-- If you’re feeling unwell, have a persistent cough, fever or loss of taste and smell, please stay at home and contact us on 01752 304774 or [email protected] to cancel your appointment.
+- If you’re feeling unwell or have the symptoms of COVID-19, please stay at home and contact us on 01752 308880 or [email protected] to cancel your appointment.

 - Hand sanitisation points will be available for you to use on arrival, throughout our building, and on exit.

-- The Cottonian Research Room will be cleaned prior to every research session, all items and materials handled are quarantined for 72 hours following government guidelines.
+- The Cottonian Research Room will be cleaned prior to every research session.

-- Two Box Laptops are available to book.
-We require you to bring your own headset for video and film.
+- Two laptops are available to book.
+Please bring your own headset for video and film.

 After your visit

 - We would be very glad to have your feedback.
-Please email [email protected] with any comments you have on our service.
+Please email us with any comments you have on our service.

 - We like to know where your research leads.
-Please keep us updated with your articles, publications and projects by emailing [email protected] or tagging us @theboxplymouth on social media.
+Please keep us updated with your articles, publications and projects by emailing us or tagging us using @theboxplymouth or #TheBoxPlymouth on social media.

 We may collect personal information in connection with your use of the Cottonian Research Room.
 Any such information will be processed for the purpose of using the Cottonian Research Room at The Box and will only be used for that purpose.
 Information collected will not be shared with third parties.
 We will never share or use your information for marketing purposes unrelated to your use of the Cottonian Research Room at The Box.